 DINNER ANYWAY YOU PLEASE

-LA's ethnic food is so extensive you can taste the world without ever leaving the city limits, but, if we have to choose, some of our favorite is the Japanese food (so extensive we have two Japantowns).
-Speaking of which, chances are there will be a really long line outside Tsujita Ramen on Sawtelle Boulevard.
-Is it worth the wait?
-Yes.
-When you finally take a seat, order the tsukemen dipping noodles (so good you’ll consider coming back again the next day).
+LA's ethnic food is so extensive you can taste the world without ever leaving the city limits, but, if we have to choose, some of our favorite is the Japanese food (so extensive that we have not one but two Japantowns in Los Angeles).

 Want to play vintage arcade games while waiting for your table?
 There’s a restaurant for that!
 It’s Button Mash and because the food is made by the Starry Kitchen crew, it's so much better (crispy tofu balls with homemade Sriracha aioli! tamarind chicken wings!) than you’d ever expect from a place that has Teenage Mutant Ninja Turtles in its arcade repertoire.